How to Create an Insightful YouTube Analytics Report

 This is a rather lengthy report, so we’ll break it down into sections, working my way from top to bottom.

-Tracking subscriber growth rates is something that must be done when creating YouTube content.
+Tracking subscriber growth rates is something that must be done when creating YouTube content with YouTube Studio.
 It directly translates into how effective you are at appealing to a specific audience that’s looking to get easier access to your content.

 Content viewing metrics

 How exactly are your videos performing in aggregate?
-It helps for your client or an executive to know just how enticing the video content is.
+It helps your client or an executive to know just how enticing the video content is and how many unique viewers you have.
 Here, we’re referring to tracking viewer metrics: view %, and view duration.